makma/fingerprintjs.com/content/blog/how-android-wallpaper-images-can-threaten-your-privacy.md

 Real example of Android color extraction

-The methods may return null in some scenarios (e.g., when custom launchers redefine wallpaper management logic without using the WallpaperManager class).
-However, if a wallpaper was set once by WallpaperManager, the method will return a not-null value.
+The methods may return null in some scenarios (e.g., when custom launchers redefine wallpaper management logic without using the `WallpaperManager` class).
+However, if a wallpaper was set once by `WallpaperManager`, the method will return a not-null value.

 ### The science of color extraction